knjk04/COVID-19-dashboard-legacy/CONTRIBUTING.md

 ## Code of conduct

-By contributing to this project, you are expected to adhere to the [COVID-19 stats code of conduct](https://github.com/knjk04/covid-19-stats/blob/master/CODE_OF_CONDUCT.md).
+By contributing to this project, you are expected to adhere to the [COVID-19 dashboard code of conduct](https://github.com/knjk04/covid-19-stats/blob/master/CODE_OF_CONDUCT.md).

 ## Before making changes